maxibor/anonymap/README.md

 - Anonymap replaces the query sequence in the aligment `SAM` files by `NNNNNN...`
 - Anonymap replaces the reference start position of every alignment by 1

-These two steps combine impede anyone to have acess to the original sequence.
+These two steps combined impede anyone to have acess to the original sequence.
 By default only the mapped reads are anonymized.
-You can anonymze all reads by using `--mode 'all'`
+You can anonymize all reads by using `--mode 'all'`